-Dual nanocomposites based on metal sulfide nanomaterials with a narrow band gap are favorable candidates for future optoelectronic applications and ionizing ray sensors.
-In this study, novel silverdoped zinc sulfide/ cadmium sulfide (ZnS/CdS: Ag) nanocomposites were synthesized using the costeffective solvothermal approach.
-For the first time, the radiation sensitivity of the newly developed nanocomposite was assessed using a Am alpha source and ion beam-induced luminescence (IBIL) measurements.
-The ZnS/CdS: Ag nanocomposite demonstrated significant light emission in the bluegreen spectrum when measured at room temperature.
+Abstract: Dual nanocomposites based on metal sulfide nanomaterials with a narrow band gap are favorable candidates for future optoelectronic applications and ionizing ray sensors.
+This study synthesised novel silver-doped zinc sulfide/ cadmium sulfide (ZnS/CdS: Ag) nanocomposites using the cost-effective solvothermal approach.
+For the first time, the radiation sensitivity of the newly developed nanocomposite was assessed using a 241 Am alpha source and ion beaminduced luminescence (IBIL) measurements.
+When measured at room temperature, the ZnS/CdS: Ag nanocomposite demonstrated significant light emission in the blue-green spectrum.
 When exposed to alpha irradiation, the ZnS/CdS: Ag nanocomposite film displayed exceptional sensitivity compared to pure ZnS or CdS films.
 The FESEM images revealed a uniform distribution of semi-spherical and rod-shaped nanoparticles, with an average particle size of 180 nm for both shapes.
 The results from XRD and EDX demonstrated distinct peaks corresponding to ZnS, CdS, and associated elements within the nanocomposite.
 The existence of several functional groups within the nanocomposite was confirmed through Fourier transform infrared spectroscopy.
-Evaluations revealed that the optical quality of the ZnS/CdS: Ag nanocomposite showed enhancement in comparison to pure ZnS and CdS.
+Evaluations revealed that the optical quality of the ZnS/CdS: Ag nanocomposite showed enhancement compared to pure ZnS and CdS.
 The results suggest that the ZnS/CdS: Ag nanocomposite film holds great promise for applications in optoelectronic devices and detection technologies.

-Keywords: Ag dopant, Dual nanocomposite, Luminescence, Optical properties, Scintillation response
+Keywords: Ag dopant, Dual nanocomposite, Luminescence, Optical properties, Scintillation response.